 Proposal 1.
-Election of directors: Class B Director - Term Expiring 2025 01 Peter J. Gundermann Vote FOR all nominees (except as marked) Vote WI - from all i Class B Director - Term Expiring 2025 02 Brian J. Lipke : To withhold authority to vote for any inc e) of the nominee(s) in the box provided t Proposal 2.
-Ratification of Ernst & Young LLP as audito 2022 fiscal year ors for Moog Inc. for the For 1 Agains st Abstain THIS PROXY WHEN PROPERLY EXECUTED WILL BE VOTED AS DIRECTED OF R, IF I NO DIRECTION I S GIV VEN, W ILL BE VOTE) FOR PROPOS SALS 1 AND 2.
-Address Change e?
-Mark box, sign, and indicate changes below: Date
+Election of directors: Class B Director - Term Expiring 2026 01 Kraig H. Kayser Vote FOR all nominees ote WITHHEL Class B Director - Term Expiring 2025 02 John R. Scannell (except as mark ed) (Instructions the number(s Proposal 2.
+Ratification of Ernst & Young LLP as audito 2023 fiscal year ors for Moog Inc. for the For I Against Abstain

+THIS PROXY WHEN PROPERLY EXECUTED WILL BE VOTED AS DIRECTED OR, IF NO DIRECTION IS GIVEN, WILL BE VOTED FOR PROPOSALS 1 AND 2.

+Address Change?
+Mark box, sign, and indicate changes below:

+Date

-Sign ature(s) in Box
+Signature(s) in Box